MicrosoftDocs/bi-shared-docs/docs/analysis-services/tom/lineage-tags-for-power-bi-semantic-models.md

 author: davidiseminger

 ---
-# Add a lineage tag for Power BI semantic models
+# Lineage tags for Power BI semantic models

 You can use [lineage tags](/dotnet/api/microsoft.analysisservices.tabular.imetadataobjectwithlineage.lineagetag) in semantic model objects to enable stable identification of such objects across different semantic models.
 Using lineage tags enables Power BI features such as [composite models](/power-bi/transform-model/desktop-composite-models) to maintain their binding to referenced tables or columns (by use of [SourceLineageTag](/dotnet/api/microsoft.analysisservices.tabular.imetadataobjectwithlineage.sourcelineagetag)), even if the source semantic model object is renamed.